There are more reasons to provide food and beverages in the office than there are reasons against it.

 Remember we mentioned something about water cooler talk?
 It’s that comfortable space that allows people to open up and communicate with each other.

-Having a designated area for drinks and snacks is a great way to socialize with coworkers.
+Having a designated area for snacks and beverages is a great way to socialize with coworkers.

 It creates an open environment perfect for fostering a cross-functional working culture.
 If people genuinely enjoy the work that they do then they’re going to want to talk about it with others that they work with.